-Yes, for some weird reason Latin American soap operas were extremely popular in Romania in the late 90s and early 2000s.
-Thalía was my friend, I held back my tears when Marimar ate mud, held my breath when Soraya Montenegro almost killed “la maldita lisiada” and thought people were dumb because they couldn’t tell Paulina Martínez was “la usurpadora“.
+No, I’m not proud of it.
+And yes, for some weird reason, Latin American soap operas were extremely popular in Romania back in the 90s and early 2000s.
+Thalía was my friend, I held back my tears when Marimar ate mud, held my breath when Soraya Montenegro almost killed “la maldita lisiada” and thought people were dumb if they couldn’t tell Paulina Martínez was “la usurpadora“.

 My Latino readers will get it…

 But what in the world do telenovelas have to do with Morocco?!

 If you asked yourself this question is because you are not Latino.

 In 2001 The Clone, a Brazilian soap opera, came out and it was a hit all across Latin America… and in Romania as well.
 The Clone was based in Rio de Janeiro, Brazil and Fez, Morocco and it told the story of a Moroccan girl who fell in love with a Brazilian guy and twenty years later with his clone.

 So when you tell a Latino you’ve been to Morocco the next think s/he’ll ask is “Did you visit Fez?
 Is it just like in The Clone?”.